3rd Party Reproduction

 Prenatal Care and Delivery

-If the pregnancy is confirmed, your surrogate will receive prenatal care from your fertility doctor for the first 12 to 14 weeks.
-Afterward, she will continue with regular visits to an Obstetrician to monitor the pregnancy until delivery.
+If the pregnancy is confirmed, the gestational mother will receive prenatal care from her fertility doctor for the first 12 to 14 weeks.
+Afterward, she will continue with regular visits to an obstetrician to monitor the pregnancy until delivery.

 Step 8: